 As we get older though, usually around adolescence, the amount of the lactase enzyme that our bodies produce to break down lactose diminishes.

 At this level, a person is considered lactose intolerant.
-Virtually any milk products or ingestion of lactose found in various other foods will quickly cause them problems.
+Virtually any milk products or ingestion of milk sugar found in various other foods will quickly cause them problems.